 "I learned how to not judge people who are less fortunate.
 Instead of judging them, I learned how to help them.
 I now know what is important in life.
 If you are fortunate enough to go on this trip, you learn that life is far more important than yourself.
 Life is about helping others and serving your community in a positive way."

-Mount Notre Dame is exploring the possibility of participating in a combined service experience with students from other Sister of Notre Dame de Namur Schools - Summit Country Day and Chaminade-Julienne.
+Mount Notre Dame is exploring the a combined service experience with students from another Sister of Notre Dame de Namur School - Summit Country Day.
 This experience will allow us connect with our brothers and sisters at these schools, sharing our common heritage as SNDdeN learning institutions.

 MND will once again partner with Moeller HS as we send a delegation of students and adults to El Salvador this summer, working with the non-profit-organization known as CRISPAZ - Christians for Peace in El Salvador (www.crispaz.org).
 This international opportunity is a hands-on, educational experience in which students to learn about a different culture and develop solidarity with the poor or El Salvador.
 CRISPAZ is a faith-based organization dedicated to building bridges between the Church of the poor and marginalized communities in El Salvador, and communities in the US and other countries through mutual accompaniment.

 While in El Salvador, activities may include: learning about Oscar Romero and visiting significant Romero sites, meeting with political representatives from both major political parties, spending a day at an orphanage, spending a night staying with a family out in the country, visiting the US Embassy, visiting a coffee co-op to learn about fair trade, meeting with families and discussing immigration, possibly attending a private concert given by local musicians, spending a day at the beach, and visiting a local college.